 Try these suggestions for improved first layer adhesion.

-- Use Printrbot Print Bed Tape or Tape Squares.
+- Use Printrbot Print Bed Tape Squares.
 Our tape is not particularly different from some of the others that you may find at the local hardware store, but we know that it works.

 - Slow your print speeds.
 Some models lend themselves to a solid first layer than others.

 - For more tips, see Troubleshooting PLA Adhesion Problems or Tips for Printing ABS

 The nozzle is oozing before the prints starts.
 Is that normal?

 Oozing is normal.... don't be alarmed...
 PLA begins to melt around ~150C, but optimal extruding temperature begins at 185.
 You will see some preliminary filament leaking from the nozzle.
 This can negatively affect your print.
 So, it is best practice to keep your nozzle clean, especially just before the print begins.
 You can deal with "ooze" a few ways.